 Raja Yoga for Health and Wellness

-with Amrita Sandra McLanahan, M.D. and Raama Das, E-RYT 500, C-IAYT, YACEP
+with Amrita Sandra McLanahan, M.D. and Raama Das Bell, E-RYT 500, C-IAYT, YACEP

 September 20 - 22, 2019

 Raja Yoga is the path of kings—the royal yogic tradition of eight major steps to enlightenment.
-Following this path of wisdom, we can experience the answers to the basic questions of life, including who we are and what we are supposed to be doing here, from the inside out.
+Following this path of wisdom, you can experience the answers to the basic questions of life, including who you are and what you are supposed to be doing here, from the inside out.

-In this workshop, we will focus on the health and healing aspects of this wisdom journey.
+In this workshop, you will focus on the health and healing aspects of this wisdom journey.

 - Gain an understanding of each of the 8 limbs of Raja Yoga

 - Explore Raja Yoga in the context of health and disease

 - Use Yoga to address the root causes of illness

 - Learn helpful Yoga practices for when your willpower is low

 - Learn to exercise gentle compassion rather than judgment